Betting on eSports at an Online Casino

 There is a selection of annual esport events that recur every year and have been over the past couple of years.
 This is where the pros battle it out on the big screen in a stadium full of hyped up supporting fans rooting for their favourite team.
 The stakes are high and the prize pool reach up into the millions of dollars.
 But it is not only the competing players who go toe to toe during these events.
 Gamblers themselves can have join in on the thrill by logging in on their online casino accounts and betting.

-Many online casino sites and sportsbook websites have started offering betting solutions for these kinds of events.
+Many best casinos online and sportsbook websites have started offering betting solutions for these kinds of events.
 This means that players are able to bet before or during their favourite matches on the team they believe have the best odds of winning.
 To make life easier for our visitors, we have compiled an over of the most-watched E-sport tournaments up to date.